🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Cellular health and DNA synthesis

-One of the vital functions of the vitamin B9 is to promote production of red blood cells.
-A folate deficiency can lead to a megaloblastic anemiacharacterized by abnormally large and ineffective red blood cells, causing fatigue and weakness.
+One of the vital functions of vitamin B9 is to promote the production of red blood cells.
+Folate deficiency can lead to megaloblastic anaemia, characterised by abnormally large and inefficient red blood cells, causing fatigue and weakness.

 Cognitive and mental function

-Visit folate also plays a role in the cognitive function and mental health.
+Folate also plays a role in cognitive function and mental health.
 Insufficient levels of this vitamin are associated with an increased risk of depression, cognitive disorders and other neurodegenerative diseases.

 Food sources rich in folate

-• Pulses Lentils, chickpeas, black beans and other legumes are richly endowed.
+• Legumes: Lentils, chickpeas, black beans and other legumes are rich in folate.

-• Citrus Oranges, grapefruits and lemons also contain significant amounts of folate.
+• Citrus fruit: Oranges, grapefruit and lemons also contain significant amounts of folate.

-• Poultry liver Animal liver is an exceptional source of vitamin B9, but should be consumed in moderation.
+• Poultry liver: Animal liver is an exceptional source of vitamin B9, but should be eaten in moderation.

-• Lawyer This delicious fruit is also a good source of this precious vitamin.
+• Avocado: This delicious fruit is also a good source of this precious vitamin.

 Recommended folate intake